CalvinWalantus/ClosingIn/Build_Demo/Readme.md

 Q,E - change perspective in 2D
 Esc - pause

-Alpha 1, 2, 3, 4, 5 - teleport to new areas (debug)
+Alpha 1, 2, 3, 4, 5, 6 - teleport to new areas (debug)

 Known Issues:
-- In 2D, objects in foreground are visible, sometimes creating the illusion that you can walk onto something you cannot
+- Objects blocked by camera will appear pink
+- Coloring and texture issues in general
 - player floats midair when staitonary

 Optimization:
-This build should be played on a gaming computer with a modern graphics card to avoid severe lag.
+This build should be played on a gaming computer with a modern graphics card to avoid lag.

-Notes:
-Some areas are incomplete.
-Make sure to check out the area currently reached by pressing Alpha 4, which is a good demonstration of the compressable mechanic.